U.S. Visas

 Prison Records

-Special Seal(s) / Color / Format: Wet seal and blue color
+Special Seal(s) / Color / Format: There are no special Seal(s)/Color/Format.

-Procedure for Obtaining: Persons released from prison are normally given an Official Release Record.
+Procedure for Obtaining: Persons receive an Official Release Record when released from prison.

 Certified Copies Available: Certified copies are not available.